by Kraneshares

 Active futures managers are highly trained individuals who have been designated by the Commodities Futures Trading Commission (CFTC) as commodities trading advisors (CTAs).
 These individuals trade futures contracts on a wide array of commodities and/or other assets on behalf of clients.

 Index of Managed Futures.
-First product of its kind in the market
+First product of its kind in the market.

 KFA MLM Index Strategy ETF has an annual operating expense of 0.90%, compared to 1.66% for the average managed futures mutual fund.